 Swallow Barn was an old threshing barn, now converted to a smart four-bedroomed property with luxurious living and dining facilities for up to 16 people.
 Its stunning circular light fitting and vaulted ceiling provide ample bright space for expansive parties, supported by excellent kitchen equipment and tableware.
 The lounge has spectacular uninterrupted views of the Black Mountains, and opens on to a vineyard and south-facing terrace with plenty of high quality seating.

 The Granary is a snug old dwelling that oozes character.
 The door opens onto flagstone floors, ancient oak studding, and heavily beamed bedrooms.
 The high living space above with its original plasterwork is overarched by huge oak timbers.
-The whole is imaginatively endowed with natural textures and comfortable furnishings, featuring an iconic Heal's Spider table.
+The whole is imaginatively endowed with natural textures and comfortable furnishings.
 The stone buttresses on its south-facing terrace hold the sun’s warmth, an ideal spot for admiring the vineyard and mountain beyond.

-The properties' Grade II listed authenticity has been preserved with walls colonised by ferns and flowers, stone-tiled roofs and original oak timbers retained.
+The properties' Grade II listed authenticity has been preserved; inside with original oak timbers and studding, and externally with walls colonised by ferns & flowers, and stone-tiled roofs.
 The interiors are stylish with light, open spaces blending with planked English oak fittings and country antiques.
 The properties are generously supplied.
-The kitchens contain beverages, condiments, oils, kitchen linen and cleaning materials.
+The kitchens contain beverages, condiments, kitchen linen and cleaning materials.
 The bathrooms are stocked with bath sheets, hand towels, loo rolls and toiletries.